ouchajaaamine/Campaigna-full/README.md

 ---

-## Disclaimer
+## 📝 Disclaimer

-This project was developed by me as a learning experience.
-I used AI tools (including Claude and other AI assistants) throughout the development process to help me understand concepts, debug issues, and learn best practices in full-stack development.
-The AI tools served as educational resources and coding assistants while I built this application.
+This project was developed as part of my learning journey, with AI tools used only to help me understand concepts, debug issues, and improve my development approach.